KZEP-FM

-KZEP-FM (104.5 MHz) is a Spanish CHR radio station broadcasting in and around San Antonio, Texas, United States.
+KZEP-FM (104.5 FM, "104.5 Latino Hits") is a commercial Spanish CHR American radio station broadcasting in and around San Antonio, Texas, United States.
 The station is owned by iHeartMedia, (formerly Clear Channel Communications).
 Its studios are located in the Stone Oak neighborhood in Far North San Antonio, and the transmitter site is atop Tower of the Americas downtown.

 KZEP was formerly owned by Lotus Communications until May 2008.

 History

 Early days

 KZEP signed on as KITE-FM on 104.5 MHz with a "beautiful music" format in 1966.
-Toward the end of the 1960s, KITE-FM began experimenting with a multi-formatted station, i.e., beautiful music during the day and album rock after 11 PM.
-The underground rock segment was known as "Now Sounds."
+Toward the end of the 1960s, KITE-FM began experimenting with a multi-formatted station, i.e., beautiful music during the day and album rock after 11 pm.
+The underground rock segment was known as "Now Sounds".
 The Album Underground Rock format began after the classical music segment.
 Disc jockey Alan Grimm broadcast a different length show every night, sometimes until 6 AM.
 Underground rock artists included: It's A Beautiful Day, Bubble Puppy, The 13th Floor Elevators, Procol Harum, Ten Years After, Jefferson Airplane, Savoy Brown, The Who, The Grateful Dead, Love, Pink Floyd, Josefus, etc. KITE-FM evolved into a full-time rocker as KEXL in the 1970s.
 From 1979 to 1983, the call letters changed to KVAR-FM, and broadcast Spanish Language programming.
 In 1982, the format changed from Beautiful Music Spanish to being the first Tejano FM in San Antonio.